cordellandrade/cookie-standddd/README.md

 - Creates a online cookie stand
 - Uses object literal notation to create objects for different stores calling methods to display list data of hours of operation and cookies sold per hour.

+- Leaned on Ryan's code review lecture to render to DOM